 The best place to start your visit is at the Visitor Center, open daily from 9 a.m. to 4:30 p.m.
 Restrooms, water fountains, exhibits, and a bookstore are all located here.
 An information desk staffed by a National Park Service representative is available, as well as a bookstore operated by a non-profit education partner.
 Sales at the park bookstore directly contribute funds used for special events, education activities, and other programs that increase public understanding and engagement in the Horseshoe Bend story.

 The park’s official orientation film is shown on request in the auditorium.
-The Battle of Horseshoe Bend is a 22 minute exploration of the events leading up to as well as the tragic day of March 27, 1813 when over 600 people died on the green fields just outside the Visitor Center.
-The film is also available on DVD at the park bookstore or from EN.
+The Battle of Horseshoe Bend is a 22 minute exploration of the events leading up to the battle, as well as the tragic day of March 27, 1814 when over 800 people died on this now protected site.
+The film is also available on DVD at the park bookstore or from Eastern National.